w3c/wcag2ict/success-criteria-problematic-for-closed-functionality.md

 <ul>
 <li><a href="#media-alternative-prerecorded">1.2.8 Media Alternative (Prerecorded) (Level AAA)</a> — One of the options available to authors for Success Criterion 1.2.8 is providing a media alternative that is text which, in the absence of connected assistive technology, would need to be made available in different modalities.</li>
+<li><a href="#media-alternative-prerecorded">1.2.9 Audio-only (Live) (Level AAA)</a> — One of the options available to authors for Success Criterion 1.2.9 is providing a media alternative that is text which, in the absence of connected assistive technology, would need to be made available in different modalities.</li>
 </ul>